-To understand the meaning of tech stack, let us find out the intent behind creating a web application.
+To understand the meaning of a tech stack, let's discuss the intent behind creating a web application.

 For this to happen, you must have the right technologies and infrastructure that:

-The set of technologies that you choose to use to build an end-to-end web application, mobile application, IoT, or similar application forms the technology stack.
+The set of technologies that you choose to use to build an end-to-end web app, mobile application, IoT, or similar application forms the tech stack.
 The MEAN stack is a trending technology stack example.

 A stack is an arrangement of “things” kept in order one over the other.
-A technology stack is a set of technologies that are stacked together to build any application.
-Popularly known as a technology infrastructure or solutions stack, technology stack has become essential for building easy-to-maintain, scalable web applications.
+Tech stacks are sets of technologies that are stacked together to build any application.
+Popularly known as a technology infrastructure or solutions stack, tech stacks have become essential for building web applications that are easy to maintain and scalable.

-For example, a web tech stack typically looks like:
+For example, a web tech stack typically looks something like this:

 Example tech stack for a web application

-A modern tech stack has many more components, because of the increase in the number of devices from which users can access applications and the huge volumes of events and data processing.
-It might include tools for containerization, performance monitoring, business intelligence, event processing, data lakes, cloud services, microservices, and analytics.
-You should choose the technology stack you want to use based on your project needs and other factors, which we will discuss later in this article.
+They might include tools for containerization, performance monitoring, business intelligence, event processing, data lakes, cloud services, microservices, and analytics.
+You should choose the tech stacks you want to use based on your project needs and other factors, which we will discuss later in this article.

 MEAN stack components